conjurer-rich/conjurer-web/_pages/consultancy.md

 **What We Deliver:**

 - Strategies to minimize disruption and build buy-in.
-- Frameworks for addressing resistance and fostering alignment.
+- Approaches for addressing resistance and fostering alignment.
 - A clear roadmap for successful implementation.

 ---